gh4rial/gl-paint/README.md

 # gl-paint
 A paint-like program written in Python
-The `gl` comes from my username
+The `gl` comes from my username, `gharial`

 # To be implemented
 - [ ] Save work to file